brianmcananey/VSCode_Project3/README.md

 ### Information Architecture

-* I used a similar layout to the Thorin and Company example in the Code Institute course as I believed it would suit the layout of my hero image and website as a whole, to fit in a page for the gallery and sign up page.
+* I used a similar layout to the Thorin and Company example in the Code Institute course as I believed it would suit the layout of my hero image and website as a whole.
 The website has a Homepage, then 4 further pages; a About page, a Sign Up page, Log in page and a Contact page.
+It will also have a logout function.
   - Homepage - Large hero image showing a view of the area.
 It will also show a selection of customer reviews.
   - About Page - This will show images and descriptions of different restuarants in the area.
   - Sign Up - Same large hero image as the homepage but will also have a form on to sign up to the site.